 Esmeralda is one of the original nine counties in Nevada established in 1861.
 Comprised of mountain ranges and long stretches of flatland between the rangeland and farmland, Esmeralda is home to plenty of sights, such as the 375-foot cinder cone extinct volcano or the 13,147-foot Boundary Peak, the highest point in Nevada.
-Meanwhile, Esmeralda’s rich mining history, which led to its initial boom at the turn of the century, has remained with the county to this day, as Esmeralda’s mines are a major resource for lithium and other minerals.
+Meanwhile, Esmeralda’s rich mining history, which led to its initial boom at the turn of the century, has remained with the county to this day, and the mines are a major resource for lithium and other minerals.

-These activities, available for residents and visitors, contribute to the heart of Esmeralda.
+These activities, available for both residents and visitors, contribute to the heart of Esmeralda.
 Both long-time citizens and passers-through speak with pride and awe of this county in the desert.